motters/executor/readme.md

 #### Functions Explained

 Function are inbuilt methods within Executor that perform actions.
-For example when analysing a response from a ran commands one can run the below:
+For example, when analysing a response from a ran commands one can run the below:

 ```json